graphql/graphql-spec/spec/Section 4 -- Introspection.md

 ## Type Name Introspection

-GraphQL supports type name introspection within any selection set in an operation, with the single exception of a subscription _root selection set_.
+GraphQL supports type name introspection within any selection set in an operation, with the exception of those collected from a subscription _root selection set_.
 Type name introspection is accomplished via the meta-field `__typename: String!` on any Object, Interface, or Union.
 It returns the name of the concrete Object type at that point during execution.

 This is most often used when querying against Interface or Union types to identify which actual Object type of the possible types has been returned.